avenirs-esr/avenirs-dsav/src/components/cards/AvCard/AvCard.md

 ## ✨ Introduction

-The `AvCard` card is a component for creating customizable styled containers.
+The `AvCard` component is used to create customizable, styled containers.
+It provides a structured layout with optional sections and can include collapsible behavior for advanced interactions.

 ## 🏗️ Structure

-The card is composed of a main `div` containing a div for the title (slot `title`), a generic slot by default, a div for the body (slot `body`) as well as a div for the footer (slot `footer`).
+The card consists of the following elements:
+- a main wrapper `div`,
+- a title area rendered through the `title` slot,
+- a `default` slot for general content,
+- a body section rendered through the `body` slot,
+- a footer section rendered through the `footer` slot.

+When the `collapsible` prop is enabled, the card displays only the `title` slot along with a toggle button that expands or collapses the rest of the content.

 ## 🏷️ Props